pdimens/bio-bin/README.md

 #### fasta_counts
 A slimmed down version of `unpac` that counts the number of sequences and base pairs in a fasta file.

+#### punzip
+Parallelized unzipping of .gz files from one directory into another.
+Can do an entire directory, or only files containing something specific in their name, such as `lobster`, `_R1_`, `britneyspears`, etc.